If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Take A Cable Car Up The Mountainside

-Take in the beautiful Alpine countryside and mountains by taking a cabe car ride high above Bolzano!
+Take in the beautiful Alpine countryside and mountains by taking a cable car ride high above Bolzano!
 The Renon Cable Car starts from Bolzano and heads up a nearby mountain.

-Looking for something different than the rest of your 10 days in Italy itinerary?
+Looking for something different than the rest of your visit?
 Rent a car in Bolzano and escape the city with a 1 hour and 35-minute drive up to the Puez-Geisler Nature Park.

 Visit The Duomo di Bolzano

 The white and green tiles on the roof are striking and interesting compared to other churches you will find in Italy and Europe.
 The inside is just as lovely as the outside with columns and a stunning main altar.

 Pretend You Are Royalty At Castel Roncolo

 Castel Roncolo is an impressive castle fortress located just a bit outside of Bolzano!
-If you love castles and mountain scenes, make sure this stop goes on your 10 days in Italy!
+If you love castles and mountain scenes, make sure this stop goes during your 10 days in Italy!

 Go On A Beautiful Nature Walk

 The walk starts near the Griest church and the walking trail winds up the side of the mountain.
 Along the way, you will come across lovely flowers and trees.
-During the nature walk, you will see beautiful views of Bolzano and the surrounding countryside.
+You will see beautiful views of Bolzano and the surrounding countryside.

 Where To Stay In Bolzano:

-How Long To Spend In Bolzano During Your 10 Days In Italy:
+How Long To Spend In Bolzano

-Stop 5: Visit The Mediterranean Coast At Genoa, Portofino, And Cinque Terre
+Stop 5: Visit the Mediterranean Coast at Genoa, Portofino, and Cinque Terre

 To get to Genoa from Bolzano, you will take between 2-3 trains or busses.
 The journey takes about 5 hours but you get a great tour of the Italian countryside.
 You will pick up your train or bus at Bolzano Bolzen station and will take it [with a few transfers in between] to the Genova Piazza Principle Station in Genoa.

 Visiting Genoa And Top Things To Do

-Genoa is where your train from Bolzano will arrive into and is your gateway to visiting the Ligurian Coast during your 10 day Italy itinerary.
-Genoa is also where you will find the widest variety and most affordable hotel and lodging options during your trip.
+Genoa is where your train from Bolzano will arrive and is your gateway to visiting the Ligurian Coast on your 10 days in Italy itinerary.

-The Aquarium Of Genoa is stunning and totally worth the trip.
+The Aquarium of Genoa is stunning and totally worth the trip.
 If you are looking to do something a little different or if the weather is hot or rainy, the Genoa Aquarium is a wonderful thing to include on your itinerary!

 Hop-On-Hop-Off Bus Tour